+44 (0)161 228 2244

 Claiming to be unaware of the speed limit will typically not be seen as sufficient defence against a speeding conviction, maintaining an awareness of these changes in limit will dramatically reduce the chance of you being prosecuted for speeding.

-Can I Appeal a speeding conviction?
+Can I appeal a speeding conviction?

 If you have been convicted of speeding but believe you were not speeding or your punishment was too harsh, you may be able to appeal the conviction.
 A successful appeal could significantly reduce or eliminate the initial penalty.